hasura/graphql-engine/server/CONTRIBUTING.md

 #### Run

-After building the `graphql-engine` executable with `stack build`, the following command can be used to launch a local `graphql-engine` instance:
+The following command can be used to build and launch a local `graphql-engine` instance:

 ```
-stack exec -- graphql-engine \
+cabal new-run -- exe:graphql-engine \
   --database-url='postgres://<user>:<password>@<host>:<port>/<dbname>' \
   serve --enable-console --console-assets-dir=../console/static/dist
 ```